Securities law "exemptions”. A license to steal?

 An Ontario Securities Commission Vice President stated after seeing the effects of her signature on some exemptions that drained billions from Canadians, we “had no clue…”

 "Back in August, I had no clue," "I didn't know there were retail investors, or how many retail investors.”
+Yet she still signed her approval/permission of the multi billion dollar scam of Canadians.

 These very same regulators (who granted the exemptions) then fined the perpetrators one-half of one penny, for every dollar lost to Canadians.
 This while not bothering to mention the regulator’s role in allowing these investments to be sold via their exemptions.
 Curious.